RealTreasury/personal-inventory-tracker/docs/ocr-scanner.md

 - **Crop and rotate:** Use the preview tools to crop or rotate the image before scanning.

 Save your settings and rerun the scan if the results are not accurate.

+## Shortcode usage

+Use the `[pit_ocr_scanner]` shortcode to add the scanner to any page:

+1. In the WordPress admin, go to **Pages → Add New**.
+2. Give the page a title like "Receipt OCR Test".
+3. Add `[pit_ocr_scanner]` in the content area and publish the page.
+4. Visit the page to try scanning receipts from your camera or by uploading an image.

+The shortcode automatically loads existing inventory items to help match scanned text.